-Areas of improvement and recommendations by EEC Actions Taken by the Institution EEC's final recommendations and comments on the HEI's response provide to our students to attend presentations by invited speakers.
+presentations by invited speakers.
 Invited talks will be held online or in a hybrid format.
 We will expand existing synergies and collaborate closely with the University of Cyprus and the CYENS Centre of Excellence to organize joint events that can benefit our students.
-A policy on the ethical use of Al applications, especially generative Al applications for text creation, should be developed and adopted - not only with regard to the assessment of assignments and the prevention of plagiarism but also with regard to the use of such tools to support learning and teaching.
+A policy on the ethical use of AI applications, especially generative AI applications for text creation, should be developed and adopted - not only with regard to the assessment of assignments and the prevention of plagiarism but also with regard to the use of such tools to support learning and teaching.
 This is an important matter that has now been addressed.
 The Open University has established a policy on the use of AI that covers matters on the use of generative AI by educators, students, administrative personnel and researchers (available in Greek and in English on OUC's website).
 The University has also established a standing Senate Committee on AI to monitor the implementation of the policy.
 Finally, starting from summer 2024, the University will offer additional seminars and workshops to students addressing generic skills needed for their studies, including guidance on the ethical use of AI as learning tools.
-This is commendable.
-(The committee note that, at the time of writing, they were only able to access the relevant policy in Greek.)
-The programme should consider the use of more open educational resources (OER) and open textbooks.
+Choose level of compliance: The programme should consider the use of more open educational resources (OER) and open textbooks.
 We agree with the recommendation.
 All instructors are encouraged to use open material wherever appropriate.
 Moreover, please note that through our agreement with OSDEL, the University is allowed by Greek publishers to digitize and upload a percentage of the total number of pages (a maximum of 15%) from numerous textbooks, and this way we can provide our students free access to pay-walled teaching resources.
 These resources are duly selected by instructors.
-This sounds like a good first step; however the committee's recommendation is as much about changing the marketplace as about making materials available.
-We would urge the programme designers to consider preferring open materials (e.g., materials licensed under Creative Commons), where possible, even if free access to copyrighted materials is available.